n7on/docker-internals/README.md

 ## Containers
-Docker containers are created by the [Docker Runtime](#docker-runtime) where `containerd` is used for managing the container lifecycle (start, stop etc).
+Docker containers are created by the [Docker Runtime](#docker-runtime).
+Where `containerd` is used for managing the container lifecycle (start, stop etc).
 And `runc` is used as it's container runtime.
 A Container Runtime is basically how a process is isolated.
-So containers are just normal processes that holds namespaces.
+And containers are just normal processes that holds namespaces.
 We could run an executable inside an image filesystem that holds a couple of namespaces without using Docker.
 And instead use [./container-namespace](./container-namespace), which does following:

-* Start up process with it's own namespaces (uts, mount, pid, net and ipc)
+* `unshare` creates the namespaces uts, mount, pid, net and ipc.
+And runs `init` __inside the namespaces created__.
+The `--fork` flag is also given.
+Otherwise no new other processes could be created in the namespace.
-* Mount image root filesystem
+* Directory above the root filesystem is mounted to itself.
-* Mount /proc
+* oldroot directory is created, which is needed by `pivot_root`.
+* `pivot_root` is used to change root to new root filesystem.
+* `proc` filesystem is mounted to `/proc`.
+* oldroot is unmounted and removed.
+* hostname is changed to image name.
+* The bash process is __replaced__ with the intended process, which is part of the new root filesystem.
+This is needed because the process started need to be PID 1.

-When a namespace is created, normally the current namespace is copied.
+When a namespace is created, normally the current namespace context is copied.
 So for example `uts` still has it's hosts hostname.
 But if it's changed within the namespace, it's isolated from host.
-Same thing with `mounts`.
-But because `--mount-proc` and `--root` are given, `/proc` is mounted to new root filesystem and therefore resetting both `pid` and `mounts`.
+Same thing with `mnt` namespace, but it will be reset because `/proc` is mounted to new root filesystem.

-The `net` namespace will not have it's host network information copied though, which means it will only have a loopback device per default, making this container not able to connect to Internet.
-This could be achived by creating a virtual network device at the host, and share it with the `net` namespace.
+The `net` namespace will not have it's host network information copied though, which means it will only have a loopback device per default.
+So a virtual network device need to be created outside container, and shared with the container `net` namespace.

-> This example is not using `pivot_root` but instead uses `unshare` with `--root` switch.
-The reason for that is because `pivot_root`  need to be done for each process (it's not maintained in any namespace).
-Making this possible in a shell using `pivot_root` executable, but it's not possible for any arbitrary executable unless the `pivot_root` syscall is used.

 To run sh inside alpine image, as a container, we could do like this.
 ```bash